devopsopportunity/scala-plan-ai/README.md

 ### New Task Loading Demo 💻

-**Documentation being updated...**
+*Latest improvements:* Layout updated, bug fixes, selector improvements, parameter passing, activity table layout, dynamic JS data loading, quick options callback.

+---

-*Latest improvements:* Bug fix and improvements on add/edit activity items, improved pop-up look and feel, added priority/status selectors, fixed data flow during edit, improved drag and drop.
+Bug fix and improvements on add/edit activity items, improved pop-up look and feel, added priority/status selectors, fixed data flow during edit, improved drag and drop.
 Additionally, several new features were added for both item management and editing.
 Files were separated and reorganized for better structure and efficiency.

 In the Christmas Day 🎄, the Team added the ability to save tasks in YAML format on the file system using a new protocol for exchanging YAML according to the **RFC 9512 standard** of February 14, 2024.
 [Link to YAML RFC 9512 Details](https://httptoolkit.com/blog/yaml-media-type-rfc/)